Taylor rule: Empirical relevance

-Although the Federal Reserve does not follow the Taylor rule, many analysts have argued that it provides a fairly accurate explanation of US monetary policy under Paul Volcker and Alan Greenspan and other developed economies.
-This observation has been cited by Clarida, Galí, and Gertler as a reason why inflation had remained under control and the economy had been relatively stable in most developed countries from the 1980s through the 2000s.
-However, according to Taylor, the rule was not followed in part of the 2000s, possibly inflating the housing bubble.
 Some research has reported that households form expectations about the future path of interest rates, inflation, and unemployment in a way that is consistent with Taylor-type rules.
 Other show that monetary policy rule estimations may differ under limited information, involving different considerations in terms of central bank objectives and on the monetary policy rule types.
 Recent evidence also suggests that while Taylor rules successfully summarized the US Federal Reserve's systematic policies from 1965 to 2004, this relationship shifted afterward.
 Specifically, US systematic monetary policies between 2004 and 2019 are uniquely characterized by Monetary Feedback rules.